 Threatened and endangered species are regulated by both federal and state governments.
-Database research provided by the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Conservation (IPaC) lists federal threatened and endangered species data at the county level.
+Database research provided by the USFWS IPaC lists federal threatened and endangered species data at the county level.
 An IPaC search identified three federally listed bats, one federally listed mollusk, and one federally listed flowering plant as having potential to occur within the Project Area (Table 3-3; USFWS 2019).